 - Now, slowly lower your legs together, keeping the knees straight, until the legs are just above the floor.

-- Exhale and bend your knees again bringing them back the chest.
+- Exhale and bend your knees again bringing them back to the chest.

-- You can practice 5-10 forward cycling movements and 5-10 in reverse direction.
+- You can practice 5-10 forward cycling movements and 5-10 in the reverse direction.